 Grants & Loans

-The Federal Supplemental Educational Opportunity Grant (FSEOG) is awarded to aid students with exceptional financial need.
+The Federal Supplemental Educational Opportunity Grant (FSEOG) is awarded to aid students with exceptional financial need to help pay for their education.
 A student must be registered at least half time and academic progress is required for renewal.
-This is a non-repayable grant.
+The grants do not need to be repaid.
+Funds are limited and awarded by the student's college based on need and the school's available funds.

 Federal Subsidized and Unsubsidized Stafford Loans have fixed interest rates and are determined by the students need.
 Repayment begins six months after a student ceases to be enrolled at least half time.
 The student has ten years to repay the loan.
 A Subsidized Stafford Loan is awarded on the basis of financial need.
 You are not charged any interest while you are enrolled in school at least half time, during a grace period, or during authorized periods of deferment.
 An Unsubsidized Stafford Loan is not awarded on the basis of need.
 You have an option of paying the interest while you are in school or deferring the loan until repayment.
 You will be charged interest from the time the loan is disbursed until it is paid in full.